Table of Contents

 Sample Deployment

-We’ll now use Deployment Manager to construct a Compute Engine instance.
+We’ll now use GCP Deployment Manager to construct a Compute Engine instance.
 The following will be the configuration of the Compute Engine :

 Zone: us-central1-f